olivertwistor/todo-list-tools/README.md

 1. Download or [clone][14] this repository.
 1. Unzip the downloaded file, if applicable.
 1. Open a terminal at the root directory of the repository.
 1. If you're using Maven, execute `mvn package`.
-You will get four JAR files under the *target* subdirectory: `todo-list-tools-{version}.jar` (contains the runnable app), `todo-list-tools-{version}-javadoc.jar` (contains the Javadoc), `todo-list-tools-{version}-sources.jar` (contains source files) and `todo-list-tools-{version}-tests.jar` (contains test source files).
+You will get three JAR files under the *target* subdirectory: `todo-list-tools-{version}.jar` (contains the runnable app), `todo-list-tools-{version}-javadoc.jar` (contains the Javadoc) and `todo-list-tools-{version}-sources.jar` (contains source files).
 If you're using some other build tool, please refer to the file `pom.xml` as a guide on what you should do.

 ### Download a release

 1. Choose a [release][15].
 Click on the version number of your choice.
 The latest release is on top.
-1. Under the release notes, you will see four different JAR files.
+1. Under the release notes, you will see three different JAR files.
 For the runnable application, download `todo-list-tools-{version}.jar`.
 1. Move the downloaded file to your desired directory.

 ## Usage

-#### Before you start
+### Before you start

 1. Make sure you have an [account on Remember The Milk][16].
 1. Make sure you have an API key and a shared secret.
 Apply for those [here][17].